seleniumbase/SeleniumBase/README.md

 <br />
 </p>

-<p>SeleniumBase solves your toughest browser automation problems from testing websites to scraping data.
+<p>SeleniumBase solves browser automation problems such as testing websites and scraping data.
 There are special modes for avoiding bot-detection and bypassing CAPTCHAs. ⭐ Star us on GitHub! ⭐</p>

 --------